Crystal-yh-xu/ChatGPT_Hackathon/README.md

 pip instal openai
 ```

-### Use your new environment
-1. In Anaconda Navigator, open a terminal in your environment (see step 2 above).

-2. In the terminal that appears, use Streamlit as usual:
+3. In the terminal that appears, use Streamlit as usual:
 ```sh
 streamlit run app.py
 ```